 On July 11, 2018, Mineral Barrick Misquichilca S.A. ("Barrick") granted the Corporation an option to acquire a 100% interest in three concessions adjoining the southern extent of the Aija Project ("Barrick Option").
-Under terms of the agreement, the Corporation has 5 years to complete a minimum of 2,000 meters of drilling and produce a Preliminary Economic Assessment report compliant with National Instrument 43-101.
+Under terms of the agreement, the Corporation has 5 years in total (2 years remaining) to complete a minimum of 2,000 meters of drilling and produce a Preliminary Economic Assessment report compliant with National Instrument 43-101.
 Upon exercise of the option, Barrick will retain a 2% NSR subject to the Corporation's right to purchase 50% of the royalty for USD \$2,000,000.